jup-ag/space-station/docs/2-apis/1-swap-api.md

 ```

 :::tip
 Always make sure that you are using your own RPC endpoint.
 The RPC endpoint used by the connection object in the above example may not work anymore.
+For more information about RPC endpoints see the [official Solana Documentation](https://solana.com/docs/core/clusters) to learn more about their public RPC endpoints.
 :::

 #### 3. Setup your wallet